-Moira Weigel is a historian and theorist of media technologies and a founding editor of Logic magazine.
+Moira Weigel is a scholar and founding editor of Logic magazine.
 Originally trained in modern languages, including German and Mandarin Chinese, she now studies digital media in a global context, focusing on vulnerabilities and opportunities that arise from the translingual and transnational movements of texts, images, information, and human actors.
-She also has a strong secondary interest in feminism, gender, and sexuality.
+She is currently conducting a study of Amazon Marketplace, focused on the experiences of Amazon Sellers in the US, China, and the European Union.

 Alongside her academic research, Moira is a cofounder of Logic magazine and Logic Books and co-editor of Voices from the Valley (2020), a collection of interviews with anonymous workers from across the Bay Area tech industry.
 She received her PhD from the joint program in Comparative Literature and Film and Media Studies at Yale University and spent 2017-2020 at the Harvard Society of Fellows.
 In 2021, she will join Northeastern University as an Assistant Professor in Communication Studies.